apereo/cas/docs/cas-server-documentation/notifications/Sending-Email-Configuration-Mailjet.md

 # Sending Email - Mailjet

 You may instruct CAS to use [Mailjet](https://www.mailjet.com/) for sending emails.
-Support is enabled by including the the following module:
+Support is enabled by including the following module:

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-mailjet" %}